goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

   - Run the ad hoc command  using the "uri" module from further above again to test Apache: The command should now return a friendly green "status: 200" line, amongst other information.

-## Step 3.6 - Practice: Apply to Multiple Host
+## Practice: Apply to Multiple Host

 This was nice but the real power of Ansible is to apply the same set of tasks reliably to many hosts.